BosEriko/config/README.md

 _Note: Installation can be done in no order but ideally in order is better._

 ## macOS Caveat
 If done on macOS please update the system to the latest before installing anything.
-Updating macOS version after installing everything can break the setup.
+Updating the macOS version after installing everything can break the setup.

 ## Versioning Repository
 You don't need to clone this repository to start but to version them all properly it's a good thing to clone it.